 - Lapses in memory

-Studies have shown that those who use alcohol as a teen have up to five times the risk of developing a dependence on alcohol compared to those who began drinking at 21.
+Studies have shown that those who use alcohol as teenagers have up to five times the risk of developing a dependence on alcohol compared to those who begin drinking at 21.
 Teens who abuse alcohol also have significant issues with normal brain development.

 Make a Call (855) 826-4464

 - OR -

 Alcoholism is diagnosed on a spectrum.
 There are 11 criteria for recognizing an addiction, with different levels of severity based on the number that apply.